-Wildfires are increasingly becoming a regular occurrence, especially along the West Coast.
-In addition to the damage wildfires can do to structures and land, the effects of smoke can cause serious health problems.
+Wildfires are becoming a more regular occurrence as increasingly hot, dry weather turns forests into tinder.
+In addition to the damage these out-of-control blazes inflict on structures and the landscape, the effects of smoke can cause serious health problems.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Pulmonologist Neha Solanki, MD, discusses the dangers of wildfire smoke and how to protect the air you breathe.

 Smoke is made of particulate matter (solid or liquid particles from items that have burned like houses and manufactured items), fumes and gases like carbon monoxide.